MrSwitch/hellojs-phonegap-demo/README.md

-# Hello.js and Cordova/PhoneGap Demo
+# Hello.js and Cordova (Phonegap) Demo

-This is a demo implementation of [HelloJS](https://github.com/MrSwitch/hello.js/) within a PhoneGap app.
+This is a demo implementation of [HelloJS](https://github.com/MrSwitch/hello.js/) within a Cordova app.

-[Hello.js](https://github.com/MrSwitch/hello.js) is a library which lets clients connect with thirdparty API's within your app.
-Phonegap is synonymous with Cordova for the purpose of this demo.
+[Hello.js](https://github.com/MrSwitch/hello.js) is a clientside javascript library to interface with thirdparty API's.

 ## Demo App